biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 5th Place

-Church:	First A/G, Lexington, NC
+* **Church**: First A/G, Lexington, NC
-Coaches:	Vernon Richmeier, Brandon Lowery (assistant), Anita Richmeier (assistant)
+* **Coaches**: Vernon Richmeier, Brandon Lowery (assistant), Anita Richmeier (assistant)
+* **Team**:
-Team:	Jennifer Leonard
+    * Jennifer Leonard
-Misty Leonard
+    * Misty Leonard
-Brandon Lowery
+    * Brandon Lowery
-Brittany Richmeier
+    * Brittany Richmeier
-Gabrielle Richmeier
+    * Gabrielle Richmeier
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to The Church at Briargate #1, Colorado Springs, CO 20 to 205
+  * Round 2: Lost to Cedar Part A/G, "Ferocious", Bothell, WA 20 to 290
+  * Round 3: Lost to Harvest A/G, Fort Worth, TX 0 to 195
+  * Round 4: Won against New Life A/G, Ellendale, ND 75 to 45
+  * Round 5: Lost to Evangel A/G, Williamsville, NY 40 to 70
+  * Round 6: Lost to First A/G #2, Lexington, KY 25 to 105
+  * Round 7: Won against Grace A/G, Syracuse, NY 80 to -50
 * **Round Robin**:
-Round 1: Lost to First A/G, New Philadelphia, OH 40 to 150
+  * Round 1: Lost to First A/G, New Philadelphia, OH 40 to 150
-Round 2: Won against First A/G, Dickson, TN 80 to 30
+  * Round 2: Won against First A/G, Dickson, TN 80 to 30
-Round 3: Lost to Watford City A/G, Watford City, ND 15 to 130
+  * Round 3: Lost to Watford City A/G, Watford City, ND 15 to 130
-Round 4: Won against First A/G #2, Lexington, KY 80 to 55
+  * Round 4: Won against First A/G #2, Lexington, KY 80 to 55
-Round 5: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 10 to 15 Round 6: Lost to Grace A/G, Syracuse, NY 30 to 175 Round 7: Lost to Harvest A/G, Fort Worth, TX 0 to 155 Round 8: Lost to First A/G, Montgomery, AL -20 to 30 Round 9: Lost to Orange County Worship Center, Santa Ana, CA 50 to 145 Round 10: Lost to Calvary A/G, Elkhart, IN 20 to 105 Round 11: Won against James River, "Light", Ozark, MO 60 to 55 Round 12: Lost to New Life A/G, Ellendale, ND 25 to 95 Round 13: Lost to Evangel A/G, Eau Claire, WI 45 to 120 Round 14: Lost to Grace A/G, Spring City, PA 0 to 200
+  * Round 5: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 10 to 15
+  * Round 6: Lost to Grace A/G, Syracuse, NY 30 to 175
+  * Round 7: Lost to Harvest A/G, Fort Worth, TX 0 to 155
+  * Round 8: Lost to First A/G, Montgomery, AL -20 to 30
+  * Round 9: Lost to Orange County Worship Center, Santa Ana, CA 50 to 145
+  * Round 10: Lost to Calvary A/G, Elkhart, IN 20 to 105
+  * Round 11: Won against James River, "Light", Ozark, MO 60 to 55
+  * Round 12: Lost to New Life A/G, Ellendale, ND 25 to 95
+  * Round 13: Lost to Evangel A/G, Eau Claire, WI 45 to 120
+  * Round 14: Lost to Grace A/G, Spring City, PA 0 to 200
-Round 15: Lost to Kennebunk Christian A/G, Kennebunk, ME 15 to 175
+  * Round 15: Lost to Kennebunk Christian A/G, Kennebunk, ME 15 to 175
-Round 16: Lost to First A/G, Helena, MT 60 to 175
+  * Round 16: Lost to First A/G, Helena, MT 60 to 175
-Round 17: Lost to Oceanway A/G, Jacksonville, FL 10 to 80
+  * Round 17: Lost to Oceanway A/G, Jacksonville, FL 10 to 80
-Round 18: Lost to First Pentecostal A/G, Ottumwa, IA 25 to 105
+  * Round 18: Lost to First Pentecostal A/G, Ottumwa, IA 25 to 105
-Round 19: Lost to First A/G, Elkton, MD 20 to 170
+  * Round 19: Lost to First A/G, Elkton, MD 20 to 170
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}